open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 Some languages, such as Python and JavaScript, treat errors and exceptions as synonyms; others, such as PHP and Java, do not.
-Understanding the distinction between the two is crucial for effective error handling.
-By recognizing the differences between errors and exceptions, you can adopt more nuanced strategies for handling and recovering from failures in your applications.
+Understanding the distinction between errors and exceptions is crucial for effective error handling, because it empowers you to adopt more nuanced strategies for handling and recovering from failures in your applications.

-## Errors in OpenTelemetry
+## The OTel specification

 So how does OTel deal with all these conceptual differences across languages?
-This is where the [specification](https://opentelemetry.io/docs/specs/otel/) (or “spec” for short) comes in.
+This is where the [specification](/docs/specs/otel/) (or “spec” for short) comes in.
 The spec provides a blueprint for developers working on various parts of the project, and standardizes implementation across all languages.